xmmedia/XMAssetVersionBundle/README.md

         arguments: ['%web_root%']
 ```

-`%web_root%` is the root of the html dir.
-This will be added to the paths passed
+`%web_root%` is the root of the web directory where assets are stored.
+This will
-to the version strategy.
+be added to the paths passed to the version strategy.
 It could be configured as
 `parameter.web_root: '%kernel.root_dir%/../html'` where `html` is the root of
 the web accessible directory.